-A 59-kilometre underground pipeline linking Geelong to Melbourne's water supply is part of our long-term plans to secure the region's water supply into the future.
+A 59-kilometre underground pipeline linking Geelong to Melbourne's water supply is part of our long-term plan to secure the region's water supply into the future.

 The pipeline has the capacity to deliver up to 16,000 million litres of water a year — equivalent to roughly half of the region's current usage.

 The underground pipeline connects Geelong's storage basins at Lovely Banks with Melbourne's water supply network at Cowies Hill, west of Werribee.

 The final section of the pipeline was laid in early 2012, with the project officially completed in early 2013.

 |Latest news blog: Explosives required for rock blast (November 2011)|